-Despite the rise of predictive analytics and Big Data, 60% of all firms use the tried and trusted time series forecasting technique.
-Why?
-Because of its undeniable simplicity and accuracy.
-What's more, it's crucial that we understand historical modeling before we tackle the newer cause and effect-based models.
-In this session you'll learn how to use time series models to make your own forecasts, and why they are ideal for a range of businesses thanks to its simple data requirements and application across various product types.
+Did you know 60% of all firms use the same method to prepare forecasts?
+They employ time series analytics, and its popularity is due to its simplicity and accuracy.
+It's also popular since most forecasting software systems use many time series models in their forecasting engines.
+It is ideal for a range of businesses, thanks to its simple data requirements, and applications across various product types.
 It can be employed in both sophisticated forecasting systems and simple spreadsheets.
-This session is very much hands-on and interactive, so bring a laptop with Microsoft Excel!
-Together we will prepare our own time series forecasts, so you can see how easily they can be created in your own organization.
-I will also leave you with a solid understanding of the difference between times series and other forecasting models such as regression, and when to use which one depending on the product and data available.
+This session will be very much hands-on and interactive, so bring a laptop with Microsoft Excel!
+Together we will prepare time series forecasts, so you can see how easily they can be created in your own organization.
+I will also leave you with a solid understanding of the difference between times series and other forecasting models such as regression.
+Plus, you will learn when to use each type of model too.
 Effective forecasting isn't always easy, but it doesn't have to be complicated - attend this session and you will see why.

-- How to use the most popular and easy to use time series forecasting models and the right time to modify them. - The value of time series decomposition models for robust forecasts across a variety of industries and how exponential smoothing works and its importance for accurate forecasts - The right amount of data required for time series forecasting, and how to determine which time series model to use
+- How to use the most popular and easy to use forecasting model, Time Series - The appropriate time to employ time series models - The right time to modify your time series forecasts and why - The value of time series decomposition models for robust forecasts across a variety of industries - How exponential smoothing and other smoothing models work and their importance - The right amount of data required for time series forecasting - How to determine which time series model to use and when